bcarlborg/crafting-interpreters/README.md

 # Crafting Interpreters
-This repository holds the code for my implementation of the toy language, lox, as described in the book [Crafting Interpreters](https://craftinginterpreters.com/).
+This repository contains my working code from the book [Crafting Interpreters](https://craftinginterpreters.com/).

-The book teaches you how to write an interpreter over the course of some 30 odd chapters.
-At the end of each chapter, you have implemented some new observable functionality in the language.
-To more clearly show the state at the end of each chapter, this repository is organized with one directory for each chapter.
+The book teaches you how to write interpreters for a toy programming language called Lox.
+At the end of each chapter, you have implemented some new observable functionality in our interpreter.

-The directory for each chapter contains a complete copy of the implementation of the interpreter up to that point in the book.
+To more clearly show the progression from each chapter to the next, I've organized this repository with one directory for each chapter, each of which contains a complete copy of the implementation of the interpreter up to that point in the book.
 Each chapter's directory also contains a `README.md` file with some of my notes about the implementation up to that point.

 ### Chapter directories
+- Chapters 01 - 03: Introductory chapters with no code output
 - [chapter 04: Scanning](./04-scanning/README.md)
 - [chapter 05: Representing Code](./05-representing-code/README.md)
 - [chapter 06: Parsing Expressions](./06-parsing-expressions/README.md)